 Business development and referral relationships play a crucial part for many law firms.
 Some attorneys generate 80 or 90% of their business through business development and referral marketing alone.
 Among the largest and most significant referral channels that business development can produce include referrals from clients, other lawyers as well as people and professionals that you network with.

 While it’s recommended that all lawyers serious about marketing and growing their practice participate in business development and networking, it can be particularly fruitful for new startup law firms and solo practitioners that have more constrained marketing budgets – especially while they’re small outfits and have more time on their hands.

 It costs little to nothing to do (except for your time) and can build business relationships that your legal practice will benefit from for years.
 Check out our guide on generating client and lawyer referrals to get some tips on how to get started.

 As your practice’s marketing starts producing more phone calls and lead form submissions, ultimately the firms that see the most success are those with a well-oiled sales process.

-In general, a small law firm will have the flow of the sales process will look like this:
+In general, a small law firm will have its sales process look like this: